I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 Other notable selections requiring editorial comment:

 “The First Five In Line.”
 One of the bigger pieces, a fragment of a projected novel, somewhat in a Harlan Ellison mode, foreshadowing reality TV.

-“The Condemmed” is an early version of the hapless Igorot story.
-It’s vital to Something About a Soldier but lacks impact on its own.
+“The Condemmed” is an early version of the hapless Igorot story crucial to Something About a Soldier.

 “Saturday Night Special” is the first section of The Shark-Infested Custard.